mmirus/gravityforms-regex-validation/README.md

 # gravityforms-regex-validation
-Add regular expression validation options to Gravity Forms single line text input.
+A WordPress plugin that adds regular expression validation options to Gravity Forms' single line text input.

 Use regular expressions to validate data entered in the single line text input type.